This event is about pure altitude! Who’s rocket can go the highest on a specified amount of total impulse?

 The rocket may be single or multi-staged.
 It must have a recovery device.
 The model does not have to be returned unless there is a question from the Range Safety Officer (RSO) about whether it had a rules issue in its flight (ejected engine, etc.).
 If the event is flown with altimeter-based tracking, then the rocket must contain an altimeter and must be returned after flight for the altimeter to be read.

-For the full rules for this event, please see the Altitude rules in the Pink Book.
+For the full rules for this event, please see the Altitude rules in the Model Rocket Sporting Code.

 Score is the higher of the altitudes from the two allowed official flights.
 If the trackers cannot see the rocket and a “track lost” is recorded on a flight, that flight may be reflown.

 The keys to this event are minimum body size, minimum drag, proper motor selection, and optimum weight.

 Minimum Body Size.
 Always use the smallest body diameter that will contain the motor or (if staged) motors that you use.
 Then use the minimum body length that will ensure a straight boost with good dynamic stability — generally about 10 times the body diameter.
 This will minimize the frontal area and wetted surface area of the rocket, minimizing its drag.